The new modern digital world needs more Inclusive Leaders that care about their people and know how to support them in doing their best work.

 Some questions you might want to ask:

-- What worked really well the last two quarters?
+- Was there anything that worked particularly well over the past two quarters?

 - What were you doing when you achieved your best results last quarter?